 New Zealand’s development assistance is guided by the New Zealand International Development Policy Statement and the New Zealand Aid Programme’s Sector Priorities 2012-15.

 - Sustainable economic opportunities: Despite 95 percent of the Bamyan population being engaged in agricultural production, productivity is low by world standards.
 Household incomes are as low as US$2,798 per year and people face regular food shortages in some areas.
 Additionally, lack of electricity has constrained economic development, such as manufacturing industries.

-- Education: 38 percent of contracted teachers in Afghanistan do not have Year 12 qualifications and only 16 percent have a Year 14 teacher training qualification or a bachelor degree.
+- Education: As at 2011, 38 percent of contracted teachers in Afghanistan do not have Year 12 qualifications and only 16 percent have a Year 14 teacher training qualification or a bachelor degree.

 - Human rights: Violence against women and girls is exceptionally high in Afghanistan with up to 87.2 percent of women having experienced some form of violence as well as forced and early marriage (UN Women Executive Director, Phumzile Mlambo Ngcuka – 22 October 2013).

 Our priorities include:

 - Strengthening the agricultural sector in Bamyan province to increase incomes and improve food security.